Moroccan wedding

 The Wedding Day

 In Morocco, the wedding day starts early.
-It begins with song and music, but there is also Koranic chanting as a manner of honoring Mohammed and blessing the rite.
+It begins with song and music.
+But there is also Koranic chanting as a manner of honoring Mohammed and blessing the rite.

-The guests are then ushered into a spacious chamber, followed by the bride and groom, who are dressed in white kaftans.
-They are placed in a huge chair called an Amariya and then paraded around the room by four men so that everyone may view and greet the happy couple.
+The guests are then ushered into a spacious chamber, followed by the bride and groom.
+Who are dressed in white kaftans.
+They are placed in a huge chair called an Amariya.
+And then paraded around the room by four men so that everyone may view and greet the happy couple.

 The bride may wear up to seven garments during the wedding ceremony.
-At a wedding, neggafates surround the bride and are the experts on how to dress, apply make-up, style hair, and many other bridal essentials.
+At a wedding, neggafates surround the bride and are the experts on how to dress, apply make-up, style hair.
+And many other bridal essentials.
 They are essential to ensuring that everything runs smoothly at the wedding.

 A Moroccan wedding revolves around food.
 There are several rich delicacies, such as Mashwi or newborn lamb, pastille (pigeon in a pie with cinnamon and almonds), and traditional desserts.
 There is also music and dancing, and the event normally lasts till daybreak.